By using this site, you agree to the Privacy Policy and Terms of Use.

 Immediate Clinical and Institutional Implications

-Anaesthesia departments must treat this alert as urgent, as ventilator malfunction poses direct risk to patient safety during general anaesthesia.
-The FDA recommends that hospital biomedical and perioperative teams verify which anesthesia workstations in their facilities are affected and implement Draeger’s corrective actions without delay.
+The FDA early alert indicates that anaesthesia departments must treat this alert as urgent, as ventilator malfunction poses direct risk to patient safety during general anaesthesia.
+Hospital biomedical and perioperative teams should verify which anesthesia workstations in their facilities are affected and implement Draeger’s corrective actions without delay.

 Hospitals lacking documented verification of corrective action should remove affected equipment from clinical service immediately and contact Draeger for technical guidance.
 This aligns with patient safety protocols and institutional risk management standards.
 Given the critical nature of anaesthesia equipment, communication between procurement, biomedical engineering, and clinical departments is essential to prevent adverse events.